scalabridgelondon/lesson-plans/case-study/language/exercises/1-arithmetic.md

 Our next step is to extend our language with arithmetic expressions.
 To start with we'll just allow addition and subtraction of literals.
 More formally we'll have the grammar

 Expr :=
 	Literal  # This is what we've already implemented
   | Literal + Literal
   | Literal * Literal

 At the moment you don't need to worry about precedence.

+## Questions

+1. What is a program?
+What is an interpreter?

+2. Without parsing, what would the expression `1 + 2 * 56 + 8` be represented as as an `Expr`?
+   Is it what you would expect?

+3. Discuss the similarities between the signature and structure of `prettyPrint` and `eval`.
+   Could you call `prettyPrint` an interpreter?
+Why or why not?

+4. Based on the answers to `2.` and `3.` how would you conceptually deal with precedence?